 There is no concrete answer to the question of how long exterior paint will last.
 The longevity of paint depends on a variety of factors, including the brand, the climate, and the quality of prep work done before painting.

 On average, interior paints are designed for a lifespan of three to five years before they need to be repainted.
 Exterior paints and stains can last anywhere from five to twenty years depending on the manufacturer, but the lifespan of the paint is not only dependent on the quality of the paint itself but also weather and environmental factors.

 Here are a few tips to help you get the most out of your next paint job:

 The first step in getting the longest-lasting paint job possible is prepping your home’s exterior correctly before painting.

 If you don’t prep properly, the moisture and salt in the air can cause your new paint job to fail prematurely.

 That means taking down any peeling or chipped paint first (you’ll have to finish all the small repairs on these areas eventually anyway, so you might as well do them now).

 You should also check for loose siding and other damage, which can be fixed before repainting to prevent future problems.

 The biggest factor in determining how long your exterior paint will last is the weather conditions where you live.

-For example, if you live in an area that receives a lot of rain and snow throughout the year, it may not be possible to get the same lifespan that someone would get who live in a dryer climate.
+For example, if you live in an area that receives a lot of rain and snow throughout the year, it may not be possible to get the same lifespan as someone would get who lives in a dryer climate.